temur-kh/polygonal-island-generation/README.md

 ### Change parameters

-In case you want to change the default parameters of the island generation, click the Island object and you will see a bar with changable settings:
+In case you want to change the default parameters of the island generation, click the Island object and you will see a bar with changeable settings:

 <p align="center">